-The head teacher will report these to the Health and Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident.
+The head teacher will report these to the HSE as soon as is reasonably practicable and in any event within 10 days of the incident - except where indicated below.
+Fatal and major injuries and dangerous occurrences will be reported without delay (i.e. by telephone) and followed up in writing within 10 days.

-Reportable injuries, diseases or dangerous occurrences include:
+School staff: reportable injuries, diseases or dangerous occurrences

+These include:

-- Death - Specified injuries.
-These are: - Fractures, other than to fingers, thumbs and toes - o Amputations - o Any injury likely to lead to permanent loss of sight or reduction in sight - o Any crush injury to the head or torso causing damage to the brain or internal organs - Serious burns (including scalding) - o Any scalping requiring hospital treatment - o Any loss of consciousness caused by head injury or asphyxia - Any other injury arising from working in an enclosed space which leads to hypothermia or heat-induced illness, or requires resuscitation or admittance to hospital for more than 24 hours - Injuries where an employee is away from work or unable to perform their normal work duties for more than 7 consecutive days - Where an accident leads to someone being taken to hospital - Where something happens that does not result in an injury, but could have done - Near-miss events that do not result in an injury, but could have done.
+- Death - > Specified injuries, which are: - Fractures, other than to fingers, thumbs and toes - Amputations - Any injury likely to lead to permanent loss of sight or reduction in sight - Any crush injury to the head or torso causing damage to the brain or internal organs - Serious burns (including scalding) which: - Covers more than 10% of the whole body's total surface area; or - Causes significant damage to the eyes, respiratory system or other vital organs - Any scalping requiring hospital treatment - Any loss of consciousness caused by head injury or asphyxia - Any other injury arising from working in an enclosed space which leads to hypothermia or heatinduced illness, or requires resuscitation or admittance to hospital for more than 24 hours - > Work-related injuries that lead to an employee being away from work or unable to perform their normal work duties for more than 7 consecutive days (not including the day of the incident).
+In this case, the head teacher will report these to the HSE as soon as reasonably practicable and in any event within 15 days of the accident - Occupational diseases where a doctor has made a written diagnosis that the disease is linked to occupational exposure.
+These include: - Carpal tunnel syndrome - Severe cramp of the hand or forearm

+- Occupational dermatitis, e.g. from exposure to strong acids or alkalis, including domestic bleach - Hand-arm vibration syndrome - Occupational asthma, e.g from wood dust - Tendonitis or tenosynovitis of the hand or forearm - Any occupational cancer - Any disease attributed to an occupational exposure to a biological agent - Near-miss events that do not result in an injury, but could have done.
 Examples of near-miss events relevant to schools include, but are not limited to: - The collapse or failure of load-bearing parts of lifts and lifting equipment - The accidental release of a biological agent likely to cause severe human illness - The accidental release or escape of any substance that may cause a serious injury or damage to health - An electrical short circuit or overload causing a fire or explosion